sylvester-henrique/dev-notes/microservices/README.md

 # Introduction

 Microservices are a software development technique—a variant of the service-oriented architecture (SOA) architectural style that structures an application as a collection of loosely coupled services.
+It is an architecture that divides an application into small, independent and deployable services that communicate with each other.

 ## Key characteristics of microservices